rongxin-liu/ChatSensei/README.md

 # ChatSensei

-No more switching between web browsers, ChatSensei offers a full ChatGPT experience in VS Code, allowing users to interact with GPT seamlessly.
-It also adds common quick-fix programming features such as code completion, translation, review, commenting, etc. It could also perform other general-purpose tasks that GPT models offer.
+Say goodbye to switching between web browsers and VS Code!
+ChatSensei brings the full ChatGPT experience right into your VS Code environment, allowing you to interact with GPT seamlessly.
+It also offers common quick-fix programming features such as code completion, translation, review, commenting, and much more.
+Additionally, it can handle various general-purpose tasks that GPT models offer.

 ![Alt Text](https://raw.githubusercontent.com/rongxin-liu/ChatSensei/main/images/demo.gif)

 ## Features

-1. ChatGPT in your VS Code.
+- ChatGPT in your VS Code.
-2. Perform quick-fix code action on any selected code snippet (offers optimization, debugging, testing suggestions, and more).
+- Perform quick-fix code actions on any selected code snippet (e.g., optimization, debugging, testing suggestions, etc.).
+- System role customization (e.g., message provides the initial instructions to the model).
-3. One-click copy-paste code snippet from the chat panel to VS Code editor.
+- One-click copy-paste code snippets from the chat panel to the VS Code editor.

 ## Usage

-1. Select a range of code snippets in the text editor and choose a code action from the quick-fix menu to query the GPT model for suggestions.
+- Select a range of code snippets in the text editor and choose a code action from the quick-fix menu to query the GPT model for suggestions.
-2. Use it as a general assistant and ask ChatGPT anything within VS Code.
-Open the command palette and search `Ask ChatSensei` or `Open Panel`.
-Ask anything you want.
+- Use it as a virtual assistant and ask ChatGPT anything within VS Code.
+Simply open the Command Palette and search for `Ask ChatSensei` or `Open Panel`, and enter your query.
+- Use `Set System Role` to customize the task domain of the GPT model.
+- Press `Ctrl+Alt+Z` to enter (`Ctrl+Alt+X` to exit) immersive mode.

 ## Requirements